 For Australian Sardine East, the DEPM estimate of spawning biomass based on surveys in 2004, was 96% of the model calculated estimate of spawning biomass.
-All Tier 1 scenarios reached equilibrium around B{60} by the end of the 30 year simulation period.
+All Tier 1 scenarios reached equilibrium around B60 by the end of the 30 year simulation period.
 The Tier 2 and Tier 3 results suggest that these harvest levels were sustainable.
 Given that the DEPM survey estimate of spawning biomass is close to the model calculated estimate, these conclusions can be considered with greater certainty.

 Smith et al. (2015) concluded the harvest rate of 15% may be too low for Australian Sardine East and suggested a Tier 1 harvest rate of 33%, with the Tier 1 rate being applied for not more than 5 years.
 Tier 2 harvest rates for Australian Sardine East were recommended to be 50% of Tier 1 rates and should not be applied for more than 5 years.
 The study results also indicated it is not safe to apply Tier 2 harvest rates unchecked for long periods of time (Smith et al. 2015).
+The Atlantis-SPF biomass estimate for Australian Sardine East is 147,000 t (typical range: 32,000-184,000 t) (Smith et al. 2015).

-Australian Sardine East in the SPF are currently managed at the Tier 2 level based on the DEPM assessment that was conducted for the East sub-area in 2004.
+Australian Sardine East in the SPF are currently managed at the Tier 1 level based on the 2014 DEPM assessments.

-Fishery statistics from 1997/98 to 2014/15 have been supplied by relevant jurisdictions and collated by SARDI Aquatic Sciences.
+Fishery statistics from 1984/85 to 2015/16 have been supplied by relevant jurisdictions and collated by SARDI Aquatic Sciences.
 Annual data are reported in fishing seasons (May 1 to April 30) rather than financial years as was done in previous assessments (e.g. Ward et al. 2013, 2014c, 2015c).

-Estimates of total annual catch supplied for Australian Sardine East include data from the NSW Ocean Fisheries (Hauling and Trawl), Victorian Ocean Purse Seine Fishery and the Commonwealth SPF.
+Estimates of total annual catch supplied for Australian Sardine East include data from the NSW Ocean Fisheries (Hauling, Trap and Line, Trawl), NSW Estuary Fisheries (General and Prawn Trawl), Victorian Ocean Purse Seine Fishery and the Commonwealth SPF.
+Mean annual CPUE of